 When it comes to cerveza (beer), the most popular Nicaragua beer brands are Toña and La Victoria.
 Bufalo is a relatively new Nicaragua beer.
 But you can also find international beers like Heineken and Corona and are easy to find in Nicaragua.

-Nicaragua’s bounty of tropical fruits are used in many non-alcoholic beverages, blended with water, milk or yogurt.
+Nicaragua’s bounty of tropical fruits is used in many non-alcoholic beverages, blended with water, milk or yogurt.
 In Nicaragua, it’s best to err on the safe side if you’re not sure the water is purified; also order your drink sin hielo, or without ice.

-In the Nicaragua capital city of Managua, international chains like McDonalds are almost as common as authentic Nicaragua restaurants.
-Head to the market in Leon for some low-cost Nicaragua cuisine, or the central park in Granada for a vigoron plate from a streetside vendor.
-In Nicaragua’s coastal cities like San Juan del Sur and Bluefields, enjoy some of the world’s freshest seafood -- including lobster—at beachfront restaurants.
+In the Nicaragua capital of Managua, international chains like McDonald's are almost as common as authentic Nicaragua restaurants.
+Head to the market in Leon for some low-cost Nicaragua cuisine, or the central park in Granada for a plate from a streetside vendor.
+Along Nicaragua’s gorgeous coast, in areas like San Juan del Sur and Bluefields, you can enjoy some of the world’s freshest seafood—including lobster—at beachfront restaurants.
 Fortunately, Nicaragua food is super-cheap, and that includes the lobster.